janishahn/kaenguru_benchmark/README.md

 - `--seed N`: Set the random seed for sampling when using `--limit`.
 - `--text-only`: Evaluate only text (non-multimodal) questions.
 - `--fail-fast`: Stop the run on the first error.
-- `--internal-effort {low,medium,high}`: Optional hint when `--reasoning internal` is active; ignored for other modes.
 - For live dashboard customization: `--live-dashboard`, `--no-live-dashboard`, `--dashboard-refresh-hz HZ`, `--recent-items N`, `--ui-compact`.

 Dataset Filtering